imbenzene/SudokuSolver/README.md

 #####Algorithm (Pseduo-code)
+<pre><code>
--Iterate through list of unsolved cells
+Iterate through list of unsolved cells
--Check dictionary for number possible values, if number is equal to 1 -Cell is solved
+  Check dictionary for number possible values, if number is equal to 1
--else
+    Cell is solved
+  else
--Check neighbors for the cell and remove the value currently being iterated the cell's neighbors -Recursive call for the same function
+    Check neighbors for the cell and remove the value currently being iterated the cell's neighbors Recursive call for the same function
--Exit when, all cells have been propagated.
+Exit when, all cells have been propagated.
+</pre></code>

 #####Sample Files